mad88802/Crypton-chat/README.md

 - Replace images in the `avatars/` folder with your own PNGs.
 - Add more roles by editing the `users` dictionary in `app.py`.

-## License
-MIT License – feel free to fork and modify.

----
-*Generated with ❤️ by the Antigravity coding assistant.*